maravondra/Katas2023/README.md

 Our microservice oriented approach is utilizing various GCP services to maintain a good balance between cost and performance, allowing infinite scale while maintaining a scale to 0 option to save cost.
 The following services are covering the entire solution:
 * Cloud Run: Is hosting our container based microservices to cater for data pulling, collection of E-Mails, providing a REST API and creating Social Media ready data.
 * Dataflow: Provides Apache Beam pipelines for data cleaning and preparation, is utilized to bring all gathered data in the same format befor it is stored in our data warehouse.
-* BiqQuery: Is our data warehouse that allows sql-like querying for up to petabyte scale within Seconds or Minutes.
+* BigQuery: Is our data warehouse that allows sql-like querying for up to petabyte scale within Seconds or Minutes.
 * Vertex AI / Bigquery ML: Is utilized to find patterns in BigQuery: e.g. last February all flights of a specific airline where delayed, thus we recommend our users to choose another airline when traveling in February.
 * Looker Studio: Enterprise grade vizualisation tool with direct connection to bigquery allowing a visual representation of userdata and data inputs to manipulate data in the dataset.
 * Load Balancer: Highly available global resource for user oriented routing of requests to guarantee low latency and reduce traffic cost while serving data from the nearest POP.